VANatHeritage/ConsVision_RecreationModel/docs/facilities_v2.md

 - VATrails_2017 (Line)
 - VATrailheads_2017 (Point)
 - Local_Park_Inventory_2018
-  - This point dataset has attributes on facilities at parks.
-It appears to be centroids, not spatially precise on location of the facilities, but it has a lot of useful attributes
+  - This point dataset has attributes on facilities at local (municipalities) parks.
+Not always spatially precise on location of the facilities, but it has a lot of useful attributes
 - Watertrails2017
-  - sent by Robbie Rhur (DCR PRR) 2/2019, updated for that date
+  - sent by Robbie Rhur (DCR PRR) 2/2019, and was updated for that date

 From Virginia Dept. of Game and Inland Fisheries (VDGIF):